35percent/cayman-blog/_posts/2017-10-29-plot-18-cpo-resolution.md

 2. The Report that is up for discussion on Tuesday states that _"An application has been submitted to amend the consented tenure mix for Plot 18 in line with the revised tenure mix reported to cabinet in May 2017”_.
 Having checked the planning register today, we see no application _“submitted to amend the consented tenure mix for Plot 18.”_ (point 1, page 94)

 3. The planning application seeks to reduce the number of social rented homes in this phase, well below the previous approved tenure mix and well below the 37.5% minimum requirement in the Council's planning policy.

+Please join us to rally against the Council's compulsory purchase of our homes at its Cabinet meeting on Tuesday 31 October 4pm - Council HQ 160 Tooley St SE1 2QH.
+Full details here: [http://moderngov.southwark.gov.uk/ieListDocuments.aspx?CId=302&MId=5752&Ver=4](http://moderngov.southwark.gov.uk/ieListDocuments.aspx?CId=302&MId=5752&Ver=4)